 Full house remodels can be difficult to estimate because the total remodel cost will largely depend on what’s included.
 Every home is unique and requires a specific scope to accomplish the desired remodel.
-Therefore, the only way to get a true, realistic estimate is to invite several contractors to bid on the job (and potentially have an architect design the plans).
+Therefore, the only way to get a true, realistic estimate is to invite several whole house remodelers to bid on the job (and potentially have an architect design the plans).

 One way to create a rough budget for a full residential remodel in Los Angeles is to separate it into its major components.